This topic describes the Elastic Compute Service (ECS) instance families supported by E-MapReduce (EMR) and their use scenarios.

 - Big data

 This instance family uses local SATA disks for storage, which is highly cost-effective.
-If you want to store large volumes of data (terabytes), we recommend that you use this instance family.Note This instance family only applies to core nodes.
-Core nodes can be created only in Hadoop, Flink, and Druid clusters.
+If you want to store large volumes of data (terabytes), we recommend that you use this instance family.Note Core nodes can be created only in Hadoop, Data Science, Dataflow, and Druid clusters.

 - Local SSD type